 - IRCC bulletin on foreign nationals stranded in Canada as a result of the Executive order – Operational Bulletin.

-We deeply value all our employees and wish to remind those who are directly or indirectly affected by this US Executive Order, of the various Human Resources channels of support.
+We deeply value all our employees and wish to remind those who are directly or indirectly affected by the US Executive Order or Presidential Proclamation, of the various Human Resources channels of support.

 - For those who may be experiencing personal or family distress and interested in counseling support, we’d like to remind you of the UBC Employee and Family Assistance Program.
 You can reach your EFAP provider at: http://www.hr.ubc.ca/wellbeing-benefits/benefits/details/employee-family-assistance-program/.